gifale95/BERG/source/contribution.rst

 Contact
 -------

-If you have questions or would like to discuss your contribution before submitting, please contact us at brain.nest.contact@gmail.com.
+If you have questions or would like to discuss your contribution before submitting, please contact us at brain.berg.info@gmail.com.
 All feedback and help is strongly appreciated!

-We look forward to your contributions and are excited to see how the community expands NEST!
+We look forward to your contributions and are excited to see how the community expands BERG!